@ttsc/paths: Module Specifier Rewriting

 return false

-}returning false keeps the iteration alive.
-Returning true would short-circuit โ useful for โfind the first node matching predicate,โ not useful when you want to visit every node.
+walk(root)returning false keeps the iteration alive.
+Returning true would short-circuit, useful for “find the first node matching predicate,” not useful when you want to visit every node.
+Declare the recursion closure once per walk and hand the same value to every ForEachChild call — building a fresh closure at each node allocates once per AST node, which a program-wide pass pays millions of times.

 4. Resolving a specifier

-func (r *pathsRewriter) rewrite(fromSource string, specifier string) (string, bool) {
+func (r *rewriter) rewrite(fromSource string, specifier string) (string, bool) {

 if specifier == "" || strings.HasPrefix(specifier, ".") || strings.HasPrefix(specifier, "/") {